bartenbach/bartenbach/README.md

 # ![](https://github.githubassets.com/images/mona-whisper.gif)こんにちは!
 👋 I'm **Blake Bartenbach**, a 34 year old man (read a 34-year 'old man') born and raised in Omaha, Nebraska.

-I currently work for 🆖 as a software engineer, mostly specializing in DevOps.
+🏢 I currently work for 🆖 as a software engineer, mostly specializing in DevOps.

 🖊️ I occasionally write blog posts, but there isn't a specific topic or format.
 Posts can be found on my website at https://bartenbach.io

-📫 How to reach me: [blakebartenbach@gmail.com](mailto:blakebartenbach@gmail.com)
+📫 You can reach me at [blakebartenbach@gmail.com](mailto:blakebartenbach@gmail.com)
 <!-- /discord/:serverId img.shields.io has discord links -->
 ![](https://visitor-badge.glitch.me/badge?page_id=bartenbach.bartenbach)